Philadelphia Brain Injury Attorneys

 Acquired Brain Injury (ABI)

 The other type of brain injury is one resulting from oxygen deprivation or anoxia.
 This type of brain injury is called an acquired brain injury.
-Acquired brain injury can occur because of a number of reasons, such as near drowning or a heart attack.
+Acquired brain injury can occur because of a number of reasons, such as near-drowning of a heart attack.
 Smoke inhalation during a fire or carbon monoxide poisoning also causes a lack of oxygen to the brain, which may result in an acquired brain injury.

 Both types of brain injuries; traumatic and acquired, can happen because of someone else’s wrongdoing and should be taken seriously by experienced professionals.